opencog/matrix/design/Design-similarity.md

 functions for working with sparse vector embeddings.
 The vast selection is characteristic of what human programmers wnt and expect when attempting to write code to solve some problem.
-However, that same richness and variety impedes automatition and automatic construction.
+However, that same richness and variety impedes automation and automatic construction.

 Almost all of the matrix API was developed to support one generic
 problem: obtaining the similarity between two things.
 Thus, the task at